Aeroluna/Vivify/README.md

 }
 ```

-This declares a culling mask where the selected tracks are culled (or if whitelist = true, only the selected tracks are rendered) of which vivify will automatically create a texture for you to sample from your shader.
+Declares a culling mask where the selected tracks are culled (or if whitelist = true, only the selected tracks are rendered) of which vivify will automatically create a texture for you to sample from your shader.
+If the named field is `_Main` then the culling will apply to the main camera.

 ```js
 // Example